speech-translator-ext/speech-translator-readme/PRIVACY.md

 We share your data with the following third parties for the purposes described above:

-- **Google Chrome**: We send the audio to Google Chrome API for processing.
+- **Google Chrome**: When you use the Chrome web browser, we send the audio to Google Chrome API for processing.
 You can find more information about how Google Chrome handles your data in [their privacy policy](https://www.google.com/chrome/privacy/).
+- **Microsoft Edge**: When you use the Microsoft Edge web browser, we send the audio to Microsoft Edge API for processing.
+You can find more information about how Microsoft Edge handles your data in [their privacy statement](https://privacy.microsoft.com/privacystatement).
 - **Google**: We send the transcribed text to Google Translate and Google Apps Script for translation when the corresponding option is explicitly selected.
 We encrypt requests with the transcribed text using HTTPS before sending it to Google.
 You can find more information about how Google handles your data in [their privacy policy](https://policies.google.com/privacy).
 - **Cloudflare**: We may send the transcribed text through Cloudflare CDN to improve the security and performance of our Product and services.
 We encrypt requests with the transcribed text using HTTPS before sending them and from Cloudflare to the final destination.
 You can find more information about how Cloudflare handles your data in [their privacy policy](https://www.cloudflare.com/privacypolicy/).
 - **Google Cloud**: We may process the transcribed text on Google Cloud.
 We do it to provide you with the functionality of our Product, such as translation.
 We encrypt requests with the transcribed text using HTTPS before sending them to Google Cloud.
 You can find more information about how Google Cloud handles your data in [their privacy policy](https://cloud.google.com/terms/cloud-privacy-notice).